Contact Us

 Bilingual Environment with Diverse Culture

-Hanni's English listening, speaking, reading and writing skills have improved greatly since she started learning at Huili School Hangzhou.
+Hanni's English listening, speaking, reading and writing skills have improved greatly since she started learning at Hiba Academy Hangzhou.
 Now she is confident when speaking with Western teachers in fluent English, and her English vocabulary continues to expand.
 What surprises me is that Hanni is not only learning English as a language, but wielding it as a tool when expressing herself while studying European history, reading and writing, debating, singing, and drama.
 Language learned this way is vivid and dynamic.
 Hanni is indeed fortunate to be in such an immersive English learning environment with native English-speaking teachers.

-Chinese learning is joyful and meaningful at Huili as well.
+Chinese learning is joyful and meaningful at Hiba as well.
 Hanni used to dislike Chinese reading comprehension because there seemed to be a fixed answer for each question with no room for her own ideas.
-At Huili, however, rather than guiding pupils to find fixed answers to questions, teachers encourage pupils to analyse articles with an open mind, cultivate their ability to convey their ideas in proper Chinese, and appreciate the beauty of literature, thereby sparking the children’s interest in Chinese learning.
+At Hiba, however, rather than guiding pupils to find fixed answers to questions, teachers encourage pupils to analyse articles with an open mind, cultivate their ability to convey their ideas in proper Chinese, and appreciate the beauty of literature, thereby sparking the children’s interest in Chinese learning.
 Hanni now enjoys her Chinese lessons much more than she did in the past.

 I believe learning Chinese well is a must for a Chinese child, regardless of whether or not they will live abroad or at home.
 Mandarin is fundamental to all Chinese people.